 Yikes!
 I wish it was Messi vs Ronaldo so I could decide easily.
 It’s been the most heated war and beginners are the ones who pay the price.
 Because both are equally hyped and you don’t know what are the outcomes and consequences of each; because benefits are with both.

 In a power paddle, your shots will go a little harder on the opposite side.
 Sometimes, you hit in nets, and sometimes, the ball goes over the head of the opposites.
 While out of the bounds will be casual with you if you were too intrigued with the word “power” and got a paddle with zero finesse.
-Similarly, control paddles are for ink rallies, soft games, and serve you in your improvement era.
+Similarly, control paddles are for dink rallies, and soft games, and serve you in your improvement era.
 These paddles don’t give the ball much pace, the deflection and ball bounce will be in “control”, so you can play your original game.
 Calculate these consequences and you’ll know which one you want: power or control?

 In the middle of these both, there are paddles with control and power, both.
 These are best for players who have some sort of racket background.
-Only then you can get the best of both worlds, otherwise the paddle will be a ropeless skipping rope–no practical usage!
+Only then you can get the best of both worlds.
+Otherwise, the paddle will be a ropeless skipping rope–no practical usage!

 What’s your sports background?